Promoting your Profession and Registration

 Farriers are encouraged to display formally recognised professional qualifications that they possess such as the DipWCF, AWCF or FWCF or equivalents.
 You may make reference in your letterheads and advertising material to commercial trade qualifications and to areas of specialist expertise, but must ensure that any such qualification cannot be confused with formally recognised farriery qualifications, and that any claims to specialist expertise are based on proper training and experience.

 When you take on a new client take the time to explain to them what qualification(s) you hold in farriery and what areas / subjects your training covered.
-For example do your clients know that your apprenticeship was four years and two months in duration? you will have had to make a variety of different types of shoe? and that you have been formally trained in the trimming of horses feet?
+For example do your clients know that you completed an apprenticeship? you will have had to make a variety of different types of shoe? and that you have been formally trained in the trimming of horses feet?

 All Registered Farriers are expected to continue their professional education by keeping up to date with general developments in farriery to keep their knowledge and skills up to date throughout their working life.